Top 5 Best Practices for a Secure Backup and Recovery Strategy

 Without a carefully composed data backup and recovery strategy, your business is subject to its threats.

-Due to the recent addition of backups to ransomware's list of targets, traditional backups are no longer sufficient to safeguard a business' most valuable asset.
+Traditional backups are no longer sufficient to safeguard a business' most valuable asset.
 It's critical to adopt a cutting-edge strategy that protects your organization's most valuable asset or you could risk costly downtime.

-Monitor and Test Your Backups
+Monitor and Test Your Backups Regularly

 If you experience an outage or data loss, it is not the time to question whether your disaster recovery solution is functional.
 You need to know that anything that claims to protect the heart of your business will do so.